This section describes the NetLogo programming language in detail.

-The thickness of the lines used to draw the vector shapes can be
+The thickness of the lines used to draw the vector shapes can be controlled by

 Code Examples: Breeds and Shapes Example, Shape Animation Example

-The thickness of the lines in the link shape is controlled by the thickness link variable.
+The thickness of the lines in the link shape is controlled by the

 The “view” in NetLogo lets you see the agents in your model on your computer’s screen.
 As your agents move and change, you see them moving and changing in the view.